-The Head Teacher's performance is monitored by a subcommittee of the Governing Body consisting of three Governors who are advised by an external consultant.
+The Head Teacher's performance is monitored by a sub-committee of the Governing Body consisting of three Governors who are advised by an external consultant.
 Detailed targets are set and reviewed annually.
 The Head Teacher produces an annual report on his and the leadership team performance review.
 The Head Teacher makes recommendation to the sub-committee.
-Pay is then linked to the review and recommendations before approval from the sub-committee.
+Pay is then linked to the review and recommendations before approval from the renumeration committee which consists of 2 governors.

-The Trust has the responsibility for setting the pay and remuneration of the Headteacher while following advice from an external consultant.
-The Trust has the responsibility for approval the SLG performance review annual report prepared by the Head Teacher.
-The annual pay policy, which incorporates pay scales, is consulted with all staff and then approved by the appropriate committee.
+The Trust has the responsibility for setting the pay and renumeration of the Head Teacher while following advice from an external consultant.
+The Trust has the responsibility for approval of the SLG performance review annual report prepared by the Head Teacher.
+The annual pay policy, which incorporates pay scales, is consulted with all staff and then approved by the appropriate committee